Rainbow Curry Noodle Bowls

-These Bangkok curry noodles are made with a spicy yet creamy coconut milk sauce and plenty of veggies!
+These rainbow curry noodle bowls are made with a spicy, creamy coconut milk sauce and plenty of veggies!
+It’s the perfect way to use up the vegetables in your fridge.
 This recipe is vegan and gluten-free!

 When I was in college, there was a Noodles & Company restaurant near my apartment and I often met my mom for lunch.
 I ordered the same dish nearly every time: Bangkok curry noodles.
 I recently found out that this item isn’t on the menu anymore and I was so bummed!
 I loved that dish and I still find myself craving it sometimes.

 I decided to make my own and I was thrilled with how this turned out!
-I based this recipe off of my coconut curry noodles but I love the addition of so many veggies.
+I based this recipe on my coconut curry noodles but I love the addition of so many veggies.
 Feel free to swap out vegetables if you don’t have something below.
 You could add extra carrots instead of bell pepper and vice versa.
-You could also add mushrooms, like the original Bangkok curry noodle bowl, but I’m not a fan of mushrooms.
+You could also add mushrooms, like the Noodle’s & Company’s Bangkok curry noodle bowl, but I’m not a fan of mushrooms.

 This recipe does require a bit of prep and you’ll need two pans (one for the sauce, one for the veggies) but I promise it’s worth it!
 If you want to save some time on a busy weeknight, you could prep the vegetables ahead of time.
 Once your veggies are chopped, this really does come together quickly!